-Over the last few months, some of us have taken on some deep and meaningful pursuits, such as establishing a home workout routine or learning a new skill.
+Over the last year, some of us have taken on some deep and meaningful pursuits, such as establishing a home workout routine or learning a new skill.
 But there’s also nothing wrong with having some lighthearted fun online by tracking sharks, exploring the stars, or doing something quick and creative!
 The limits to what you can do are endless.

 With this in mind, we’ve come up with 21 online activities that you can turn to when you need a break, a distraction or just something to make you smile.
 We’d love to hear which ones you enjoyed most.
 Email us at [email protected] or leave a comment below.

 1. Join “Let’s Rock the Lockdown” on Facebook

 Let’s Rock the Lockdown is a Facebook group where more than 11,000 people of all ages come together to enjoy one another’s musical talents.
 The group hosts online open mic nights where they sing, play musical instruments or both.
 If you’d like to join in, then all you have to do is send a message to the group admin who will organise you a time slot.
 Otherwise, just sit back, relax and enjoy the music!

 2. Track sharks, dolphins and turtles with OSEARCH Tracker

 This tracker can either be downloaded as an app or accessed online.
 It lets you keep track of tagged ocean animals around the world by showing you where they currently are and where they’ve recently been.
 You can find out each animal’s name, as well as their weight and length!
 If you log in regularly, you can search for your favourite animal by name and see where he or she has ended up.
 My favourite is a White Shark, named Helena.
 She’s 12ft 5ins, weighs 1314lbs, and I last spotted her along the Atlantic Coast of North Carolina!
 Who will your favourite animal be?